helsbels-del/Nod-to-the-COD/README.md

 ## Project Overview

 Waste water quality monitoring is an important public health concern.
 One of the main parameters monitored by industries using water treatment plants is the amount of COD (chemical oxygen demand).
-This measure the amount of oxygen required to break down organic matter in the water.
-High COD levels can indicate an ineffiecient treatment in the treatment process.
+This measures the amount of oxygen required to break down organic matter in the water.
+High COD levels can indicate an inefficient treatment in the treatment process.
-Nod to the COD is a data-driven project designed to support wastewater treatmewnt plants in forecasting COD levels using machine learning and data analysis techniques.
+Nod to the COD is a data-driven project designed to support wastewater treatment plants in forecasting COD levels using machine learning and data analysis techniques.
 The goal being to enable proactive decision making by predicting COD levels and identifying the associated factors.

 ## Dataset Content